 Welcome to the Wyoming National Guard Educational Assistance Plan

-WYNG Education Assistance applications for the Fall 2021 semester are CLOSED.
-Applications for the Spring 2022 semester are now OPEN and will be accepted from 1 December 2021 to 1 February 2022, based on legislative funding availability.
+WYNG Education Assistance applications for the Spring 2023 semester are now OPEN.
+Spring applications will be accepted from 1 December 2022 to 1 February 2023, based on legislative funding availability.

 If you need assistance, please contact Jenna Chapin at 307-777-8160 or email@example.com.

 PLEASE READ THE BULLETIN BOARD NOTES ON THE LOGIN PAGE FOR FURTHER INFORMATION